Cyrus the Great Day: Protests

 The gatherings eventually morphed into protests against the ruling Islamic theocracy.
-Iranian protestors reportedly chanted "No Gaza, no Palestine, we will only sacrifice ourselves for Iran!", "Iran is our homeland; Cyrus is our father," and “Clerical rule is synonymous with only tyranny, only war,” as well as “Freedom of thought cannot take place with beards” were among the slogans in the amateur videos going viral on social media.
+Iranian protestors reportedly chanted "No Gaza, no Palestine, we will only sacrifice ourselves for Iran!", "Iran is our homeland; Cyrus is our father," and "Clerical rule is synonymous with only tyranny, only war", as well as "Freedom of thought cannot take place with beards" were among the slogans in the amateur videos going viral on social media.

 According to Reuters, protesters shouted anti-Arab and pro-Shah slogans.
 A judiciary official said that the organizers of the event were arrested.

-2017 government crackdown
+2017 Islamic Republic crackdown

-In October 2017, an official statement by local authorities from the Ministry of Cultural Heritage, Handicrafts and Tourism in Fars Province was published and circulated on social media, declaring that Cyrus' tomb would be closed to the Iranian public between 27 and 30 October 2017.
+In October 2017, an official statement by local authorities from the Ministry of Cultural Heritage, Handicrafts and Tourism in Fars province was published and circulated on social media, declaring that Cyrus' tomb would be closed to the Iranian public between 27 and 30 October 2017.
 However, the director of the ministry officially denied that any plans for a shutdown of the tomb were being made in the days leading up to the holiday.

 Subsequently, all roads leading to Pasargad County were closed by Iranian authorities, who cited "ongoing construction" as the reason for the shutdown.
 Fences were erected around the mausoleum in Pasargadae and paramilitary Basij troops were stationed in the region to hold a drill.
 The mouthpiece of the Iranian judiciary stated that the Ministry of Intelligence had disrupted plans for the "illegal gathering" on Cyrus the Great Day.